Challenges in Current LLM Evaluation¶

 What do these numbers actually tell you?

-- Whether performance is real or guessing-inflated (Challenge #4)
+- Whether performance is real or model was just guessing

-- Whether data was clean or contaminated (Challenge #5)
+- Whether data was clean or contaminated by memorization

 You have two numbers.
 They tell you which model scored higher on two frozen test sets, but this is not nearly enough information to make deployment decisions!